Blog Post

 Q4.
 How do whey and plant proteins compare in terms of micronutrients?

-Whey protein is naturally high in calcium, providing about 12% of the daily value per serving.
+Whey protein is naturally high in calcium.
 Plant proteins often excel in iron content, which is particularly beneficial for those following plant-based diets.
 The specific micronutrient profile can vary depending on the protein source and any fortification.

 Q5.
 Which protein is more environmentally friendly?